Intelligent Digital Twin.

 Semiconductor factories often have data in separate places that are useful and valuable to combine.
 Depending on the specifics of the systems that store the data however, there are often practical difficulties that complicate such efforts.
 With the FPS Data Warehouse, these struggles disappear.
 Everything is smartly organized in one place.

 Our Data Warehouse combines all important information from factory data sources:

 Once the integration is done, it's done.
 All FPS Applications now have a common platform on which to run.
 When we install our products at your facility, we can install the same software regardless of the type of system you have.
 This unique architecture also allows the same data and common calculations to be used on every web page or report.
 So you can be confident that a number on one report will match the same number on another report.

 RECORD THOUSANDS OF EVENTS A MINUTE ACROSS ALL OF YOUR FACILITIES, COMPUTE HUNDREDS OF THOUSANDS OF ROWS OF CYCLE TIME AND THROUGHPUT DATA, POWER FULL FACTORY SCHEDULERS AND NEXT MOVE, FEED CONSTANT QUERIES FROM REPORTING APPLICATIONS AND AD HOC ANALYSIS - 24x7x365.

 Can it integrate with my systems?
 (Yes.)

-At the start of a FPS project we develop the ETL to bring all relevant data into the DWH.
+At the start of a project we develop the Extract, Translate, Load (ETL) process to bring all relevant data into the warehouse.
 We are experts at retrieving the data we need and leaving a light footprint on the sources.
 We use everything from database links and APF reports to shell scripts to read from any source - structured databases, spreadsheets, flat files, etc. We have never met a source we can't work with.
-However, ETL development will be faster for established MES software that we have integrated with before.

 Automatic cycle time and throughput